CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

 - **Verify Timezones**: Double-check that your scheduled time matches your intended timezone
 - **Use Staging**: Test your content thoroughly before scheduling
 - **Monitor Publications**: Check the dashboard after your scheduled time to confirm successful publication
+- **Check Your Email**: Look for the publication confirmation email to verify your article went live
 - **Avoid Conflicts**: Don't schedule multiple versions of the same page at similar times

 ### Troubleshooting